osugrad86/Cybersecurity-BootCamp-Project1/README.md

 - Increase virtual memory in the enviroment using sysctl -w vm.max_map_count=262144
 - Download and launch the Elk Container using image: sebp/elk:761

-The following screenshot displays the result of running `docker ps` akfter successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Elk Stack Container](../../blob/main/Images/Elk_Container_Running.png)